baldurbjarnason/this-is-not-a-book/Introduction.md

 ---
-title: "The blindness of mandated prophecy"
+title: "Introduction"
 date: "2015-07-25 12:57:24"
 ---

+## The blindness of mandated prophecy

 > Take the case of Alexander the Great.
 He is once again about to make a
 > far-reaching decision, and has been told of a woman who can predict